homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 Before we begin, we’d like to mention that this article is an introduction to the world of eBPF.
 It is imperative that you explore eBPF and its associated topics on your own.
 If you’re curious about anything mentioned here, just search about it to learn more.
 A great start would be to check out all the links to the research papers, websites and books linked in this article.
 Happy learning!

 **eBPF** stands for **_extended_** Berkeley Packet Filter.
 Since the name implies that it is an extension of the Berkeley Packet Filter (BPF), it only makes sense that we understand what BPF is first.
-To do that, let’s
+To do that, let’s,

 ### Rewind back to 1992